Azure-Samples/chat-with-your-data-solution-accelerator/code/tests/functional/README.md

 This test suite is designed to run against local instances of the applications that constitute this project.

-All tests should treat the applications as close boxes, interacting only through their defined interfaces, without directly invoking any internal methods or functions.
+All tests should treat the applications as closed boxes, interacting only through their defined interfaces, without directly invoking any internal methods or functions.
 Dependencies should be simulated using mock servers.

 ## Benefits